hellmelt/erlnode/README.md

 # ErlNode
 Erlang cnode functionality based on encapsulating erl_interface C library using napi and node-addon-api.

-This project is very alpha.
+This project is alpha.
 You can create erlang cnodes in node, send and receive terms.
-Connect to and accept connections from other erlang nodes are managed internally.
+Connect and accept connections from other erlang nodes are managed internally.
 The gen_server class can be extended to implement a "gen_server look-alike" (still work in progress).
+There is also code for client calls and casts to erlang gen_servers.

 The node add-on encapsulates some erl_interface functions.
 The stuff that makes things tick is implemented in JavaScript.